wikimedia/mediawiki-vagrant/README.md

 and an interactive interpreter.
 Best of all, because the configuration is automated and contained in a virtual environment, mistakes are easy to undo.

 ## Install

 You'll need to install recent versions of Vagrant and VirtualBox.

+(Note that *experimental* support for Parallels, LXC, VMWare Fusion, and Microsoft Hyper-V providers exists.
+See `support/README-lxc.md` or `support/README-parallels.md` for details on the former two.)

  * VirtualBox: https://www.virtualbox.org/wiki/Downloads
  * Vagrant: http://www.vagrantup.com/downloads-archive.html (the version must be